orientechnologies/orientdb-docs/src/internals/Network-Binary-Protocol.md

 # Operations

-This section explains the *request* and *response* messages of all suported operations.
+This section explains the *request* and *response* messages of all supported operations.

 ## REQUEST_SHUTDOWN